caplogic/Mappedbus/README.md

 ### Questions

-For questions or suggestions feel free to drop a mail to info@mappedbus.io
+For questions or suggestions drop a mail to info@mappedbus.io

+### Donations

+Donations to this project are very welcome: 1JXFuSanbDwUGSw2njR6CmbJhVqrnJwRCG